TylerFlar/minecord-link/README.md

 1. Navigate to your [Discord Developer Portal Applications](https://discord.com/developers/applications) page
 2. Click "New Application"
-3. Enter the name "MineCord-Link" (or any name you prefer)
+3. Enter the name "MineCord Link" (or any name you prefer)
 4. Read and agree to the Discord Developer Terms of Service and Developer Policy
 5. Click "Create"
 6. (Optional) Add an App Icon and click "Save Changes"